NREL-Sienna/PowerSystems.jl/docs/src/index.md

 - Extensive library of data structures for power systems modeling.
 - Parsing capabilities from common data formats (PSS/e raw and dyr, Matpower and CSV)
+- Network Matrices calculations
+- Utilities for fast iterations of components to develop models

 `PowerSystems.jl` documentation and code are organized according to the needs of different users depending on their skillset and requirements.
 In broad terms there are three categories: